nbfigueroa/franka_interactive_controllers/doc/instructions/basic_robot_control.md

 ```

 ## Libfranka Joint Controllers
-We also include some controllers for **joint motion generator to a goal and the open/close gripper bypassing franka_ros**; i.e. using solely the [libfranka](https://frankaemika.github.io/docs/libfranka.html) driver.
-These cannot be used when either of the launch files above are running, but can be useful to quickly setup a robot; i.e. open/close gripper and send to a desired joint configuration.
+We also include some controllers for **joint motion generation to a goal and the open/close gripper bypassing franka_ros**; i.e. using solely the [libfranka](https://frankaemika.github.io/docs/libfranka.html) driver.

+NOTE: These cannot be used when either of the launch files above are running, but can be useful to quickly setup a robot; i.e. open/close gripper and send to a desired joint configuration.

 - Move robot to desired ``q_goal``:
   ```bash
   rosrun franka_interactive_controllers libfranka_joint_goal_motion_generator <goal_id>